 PAS 2017-2021 Strategic Plan

-You may click on the image below to view larger or download it in PDF format.
+Click on the images to view larger or download it below in PDF format.

 2017-2021 PAS Strategic Plan

 Feel free to download our Strategic Plan in PDF format.

 Jeff Knox Jr., Saskatchewan Roughrider and the Honourable Jim Reiter, Minister of Health highlighting the importance of getting your flu shot.